 What does 'BA' mean in the context of stainless steel tubing?

-What are the common material grades under these specifications?
+What are the common material grades under ASTM A249, A269, and A312?

-The most common grades across A249, A269, and A312 are 304/304L and 316/316L, with other options including 321/321H, 347/347H, 310S, and duplex steels based on specific corrosion and temperature requirements.
+The most common grades are 304/304L and 316/316L, with others including 321/321H, 347/347H, 310S, and duplex steels, selected based on specific corrosion and temperature requirements.